 The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
 Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arises from special educational needs.

-The Role of The SENCO and what Provision Looks like at Newhampton Federation
+The Role of the SENDCo and What Provision Looks Like Within the Federation